asimons04/tesseract/README.md

     - WIP in new branch
 1. [X] Allow user selection of which Invidious instance to use (instead of randomly selecting one which has proven problematic (sometimes they're down, increased page load as each domain has to cache its own player, etc).
 1. [ ] Add support embedding Vevo videos
+1. [ ] Add more granular embed options. e.g. Only show thumbnail in feed but show embed when opening the post.

 ## Public Hosted Demo Instance